luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 ### Experimental Setup
 The experiment was conducted separately for each platform — TikTok and YouTube Shorts — using a two-process architecture designed to isolate energy measurement from setup overhead.

-Before any measurement begins, a background process navigates the Chromium browser to the target platform, enters fullscreen, and handles platform-specific pop-ups, including TikTok's puzzle, GDPR notice, and cookie banner, as well as YouTube's cookie banner.
-The video is then unmuted and the browser is left to warm up for a fixed period.
+Before any measurement begins, a background process navigates the Chromium browser (Google Chrome) to the target platform, enters fullscreen, and handles platform-specific pop-ups, including TikTok's puzzle, GDPR notice, and cookie banner, as well as YouTube's cookie banner.
+The video is then unmuted and the browser is left to warm up for a fixed period (5 seconds).
 This entire setup phase is explicitly excluded from energy measurement to avoid skewing results.

 Once setup is complete, the doomscrolling loop begins automatically advancing to the next video at the specified fixed time interval for the full duration of the experiment.
 Simultaneously, the main process detects that setup has finished and launches the energy measurement tool, which records energy consumption exclusively during this active scrolling window.
 This ensures that only steady-state doomscrolling behaviour is captured, free from any setup or initialization noise.